eh-am/eh-am.github.io/content/posts/2023/the-bear.md

 The show itself is about a chef taking over his brother's restaurant in Chicago.
 I won't spoil it too much since it's only eight ~30-minute episodes.
-It touches on restaurant life, which I'm not very familiar with, but the potrayal matches the stories I've been told.
+It touches on restaurant life, which I'm not very familiar with, but matches the stories I've been told.
 It also talks about family.
 Loss.
 Personal relationships.
 Empathy.
 And other human subjects we all are familiar with ~~unless you work in tech~~.